DonTseTse/bash_commons/logging.md

 - `$logging_available`: the "delayed logging" flag
 	- if it's defined and set to *0*, [log()](#log) copies messages to `$logging_backlog`, the buffer
 	- if it's undefined or set to *1*, [log()](#log) processes the messages immediately
-- `$stdout_log_level`: defines the maximal level of message written on `stdout` can have, those with a higher level are discarded.
+- `$stdout_log_level`: defines the stdout channel verbosity filter threshold.
+Messages with a level above the threshold are discarded.
 If the variable is undefined, not numeric or *0*, nothing is written
 - `$stdout_log_pattern`: pattern of the message written on `stdout`, where a single `%s` represents the message.
 If the variable is undefined, *%s* is used (i.e. "just the message")
 - `$log_filepath`: absolute path of the logfile.
 If the variable is undefined or empty, no file logging occurs
-- `$log_level`: defines the maximal level of messages written in the logfile can have, those with a higher level are discarded.
+- `$log_level`: defines the file logging channel verbosity filter threshold.
+Messages with a level above the threshold are discarded.
 If the variable is undefined, not numeric or *0*, no file logging occurs
 - `$log_pattern`: pattern of the message written to the logfile, where a single `%s` represents the message.
 If the variable is undefined, *%s* is used
    (i.e. "just the message")
 - `$logging_backlog` array: buffer for messages when `$logging_available` is set to *0*.
 Handled internally between [log()](#log) and
   [launch_logging()](#launch_logging)

-To see an example which takes advantages of most of the features, check out [sendmail2mailgun](https://github.com/DonTseTse/sendmail2mailgun/blob/master/emulator.sh)
+Example: [sendmail2mailgun](https://github.com/DonTseTse/sendmail2mailgun/blob/master/emulator.sh#L265) uses all module features

 ## Function documentation
 If the pipes are not documented, the default is: